thebreckoning/LaikaTek/README.md

 - Establish IoT connection between the web app and device
 - Design and 3d print enclosure for device hardware and other parts for the dog food bowl
 - Deploy completed application to cloud environment
+- Clean of and organize functions using Separate files and directories
 - Final testing

 ### Micropython functions to build